-One study, for example, found that volunteers who took just 3 grams of cinnamon a day – a small teaspoon – maintained lower blood sugar levels after a glucose tolerance test (a glucose drink) than those who weren’t taking the cinnamon2.
+One study, for example, found that volunteers who took just 3 grams of cinnamon a day – a small teaspoon – maintained lower blood sugar levels after a glucose tolerance test (a glucose drink) than those who weren’t taking the cinnamon.

 The spice of the moment, it’s turmeric to the rescue again.
-One of the golden spice’s traditional uses in Ayurvedic medicine is helping those with diabetes3, which indicates that it could aid blood sugar control, amongst other benefits.
+One of the golden spice’s traditional uses in Ayurvedic medicine is helping those with diabetes, which indicates that it could aid blood sugar control, amongst other benefits.

-Try Pukka Herbs’ Turmeric Gold or Turmeric Active tea.
+Try Pukka Herbs’ Turmeric Gold tea.

 Last but not least, licorice could help your sugar cravings in quite a different way: by providing natural sweetness without the sugar.
 Licorice is naturally 50x sweeter than refined sugar.
 When cravings strike, try sipping a cup of licorice tea instead – without any extra sugar, of course.
 You could find it helps satisfy your sweet tooth.